saurabh2mishra/airflow-notes/README.md

 - Step 3

-Let's create our operator.
+Let's create our operators.
 We have python functions which need be attached to some Operator.
+The last argument it accept a DAG and here we need to tell operator that which dag it is going to consider.

 ```python